 Bear Pond Books

-Bear Pond Books is an independent bookstore located on Main Street.
-It carries a carefully curated selection of new releases, literary fiction, nonfiction, children’s books, and works by Vermont authors.
+Bear Pond Books is an independent bookstore on Main Street carrying new releases, literary fiction, nonfiction, children’s books, and works by Vermont authors.
+Knowledgeable staff who can recommend titles, author readings and book signings, and a comfortable space to browse.

 Clothing and Apparel Shops